xianpf/MobileGPT/README.md

      + **Screenshot Folder**: Images captured from running the application's interface about the instruction, named sequentially indexing (e.g., `1.png`, `2.png`, etc.).

      + **Xmls Folder**: xml files detailing the structure of the application's UI for each step (e.g., `1.xml`, `2.xml`, etc.).

+     +  **in the json**: Inside the JSON folder is a dictionary object.
+For instruction, it contains the user's instruction value for that Sequence, and Steps contains information about each step: the number of steps, the processed HTML representation, the instruction, the index of the screenshot, and the index of the raw xml.

 # Note

 - Since MobileGPT is a research software, it may produce unexpected behavior or results (automatic payments, unsubscribing the account), so it is recommended to check its behavior carefully.